timescale/docs/_partials/_grafana-connect.md

 1. **Log in to Grafana**

-   In your browser, log in to either :
+   In your browser, log in to either:
     - Self-hosted Grafana: at `http://localhost:3000/`.
 The default credentials are `admin`, `admin`.
     - Grafana Cloud: use the URL and credentials you set when you created your account.
 1. **Add your $SERVICE_LONG as a data source**